Schools (Mental Health and Wellbeing) Bill [HL]

 Groups Affected

-- Schools (all types): They will be legally obligated to implement mental health policies and provide training.
+- Schools and Academies: They will be legally obligated to implement new policies and training programs related to pupil mental health.

-- Governing bodies: They will have new responsibilities in overseeing mental health initiatives.
+- Governing Bodies: They will have increased responsibilities in overseeing mental health initiatives within schools.

-- School staff: They will require training and may have increased workloads.
+- School Staff: They will require additional training and may experience increased workload.

 Powered by nyModel